OscarAdserballe/intermediaries-in-the-offshore-world/README.md

 This repository contains all material needed to reproduce the empirical results presented in my Bachelor thesis.
 It is nothing serious, but only meant as an attempt at trying to make my work reproducible and trying (keyword: trying!) something that's more professional than it actually is.
 The code certainly isn't elegant, but I've tried structuring it using Jupyter notebooks.

 The project investigates the global landscape of **intermediary** firms that facilitate offshore incorporations and explores their geographic specialisation using network-science and statistical techniques, and an agentic workflow enriching their individual profiles using LangGraph.
+This analysis only touches the surface, and man is there still a lot out there.

 ## Repository layout